 2. Stomp the Balloon

-Stomp the Balloon is yet another hilariously entertaining game for both children and adults.
-For this game, you will need balloons, string, and ground chalk.
+Stomp the Balloon is yet another hilariously entertaining balloon pop game for both children and adults.
+For this game, you will need balloons, string, and sidewalk chalk.
 If you choose to play this game indoors, you will not need the ground chalk.
 For outdoor play, draw a large circle on the ground to designate as the play arena.

 You should have three balloons on one ankle and three balloons on the other for a total of six balloons.
 Have everyone enter the “battle arena” and instruct them to stomp as many of their opponent’s balloons as possible while protecting their own at the same time.
 The person or team with the least popped balloons at the end is the winner.